GSA/digitalgov.gov/content/posts/2015/01/2015-01-09-trend-watch-2015-whats-in-the-forecast-for-digital-government.md

   - Challenges
   - Communities
   - Data
-  - Managing Digital
+  - managing-digital
-  - Mobile
+  - mobile
   - Monthly Theme
   - AoI
   - big data
   - challenges and prize competitions
   - Customer Experience
-  - mobile gov
+  - mobile-gov
 ---

 In January on DigitalGov, we’ll highlight pieces looking at trends we see coming in the digital government space in 2015 and beyond.
 We have lined up articles around: